Size and method of spreading:

 Flowering spurge is native to most of the Northeastern, Southern, and Midwestern United States.
 C-value: 4.

 A number of bee, wasp, fly, and butterfly species visit the flowers of this perennial, including the beautiful, endangered Karner blue butterfly species (Lycaeides melissa samuelis).
 The foliage is fed upon by aphids, flea beetles, and a euphorbia bug (Chariesterus antennator) known for its association with flowering spurge.
+This long-flowering plant also serves as a host for Sprague’s tiger moth larvae.
 The seeds of flowering spurge attract a number of bird species, especially bobwhite quail, greater prairie chicken, horned lark, mourning dove, and wild turkey.
 Small mammals also consume the seeds of flowering spurge.

 Leaf description: